MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/voice-case-study-overview.md

 - Local Media Optimization

-  Contoso took advantage of Local Media Optimization in locations where they had one direct route trunk to Office 365 Phone System that was leveraged by remote sites.  -
+  Contoso took advantage of Local Media Optimization in locations where they had one direct route trunk to Office 365 Phone System that was leveraged by remote sites.

+## Migration plan from Skype for Business to Teams

 In the decision to migrate from Skype for Business to Teams, Contoso wanted to provide an easy transition experience for end users.
-Instead of switching everyone to Teams at the same time, they set up hybrid connectivity, and moved the Teams-enabled users to Skype for Business Online.
+Instead of switching everyone to Teams at the same time, they decided to set up hybrid connectivity, and **move the Teams-enabled users to Skype for Business Online (??)**.
 This allowed users in Teams and Skype for Business on-premises to share presence and communicate.

+**QUESTION:  DOES THIS MEAN THEY ARE USING THE OVERLAPPING CAPABILITIES METHOD OR THE SELECT CAPABILITIES METHOD?
+WE SHOULD USE THE SAME TERMINOLOGY AS THE CORE DOCS**

-Contoso followed Migration and interoperability guidance for organizations using Teams together with Skype for Business and attended the Ignite 2019 session Designing your path from Skype for Business to Teams to understand the following:
+Contoso read the following articles--[Upgrade from Skype for Business to Teams — for IT administrators](upgrade-to-teams-on-prem-overview.md) and [Migration and interoperability guidance for organizations using Teams together with Skype for Business](migration-interop-guidance-for-teams-with-skype.md)--and attended the Ignite 2019 session [Designing your path from Skype for Business to Teams](https://myignite.techcommunity.microsoft.com/sessions/81820?source=sessions) to understand the following:

 - Fundamental concepts such as interop, federation, and upgrade behavior

 - Coexistence modes and management based on TeamsUpgradePolicy

-- End user experience for
+- End user experience for:

   - Chat and Calling